grz0zrg/fas/README.md

 With granular synthesis method, the Blue pixel value is mapped to sample index (bounded to [0, 1]) and granular density when higher than 2, the Alpha value is mapped to sample index, the Alpha value can be used to play the sample backward as well when less than zero.

+### Offline rendering

+FAS support real-time rendering of the pixels data, the pixels data is compressed on-the-fly into a single file, FAS can then do offline processing and be used again to convert the pixels data into an audio .flac file, this pretty much ensure smooth "professional" audio output.

 The ongoing development is to add more synthesis methods (FM/PM is WIP) and with the help of the essentia framework. (a C essentia wrapper is available)

 ### OSC